Cry (Michael Jackson song): Chart performance

 "Cry" was not released as a CD single in the United States, but it ranked at the bottom of Billboard music charts for three weeks within the country, peaking at number one at Bubbling Under R&B/Hip-Hop Singles.
 "Cry" was a moderate commercial success worldwide.
-"Cry" debuted at number twenty five, its peak position, on December 22, 2001, on the UK Singles Chart.
-The single remained on the country's chart for four consecutive weeks from December 2001 to January 2002, before falling out of the top 100 positions.
-The track debuted at number thirty seven on December 12, and peaked at number thirty in the succeeding week on the French Singles Chart.
-The song debuted at its peak position, number forty three, on December 12, on the Australian Singles Chart.
-It only remained on the country's chart for one week.
-"Cry" did not chart on Belgian Ultratip Singles Chart, but did chart on the Belgian Wallonia music chart, debuting at number thirty seven on December 15, and peaking at number thirty one on January 12, 2002.
+On the UK Singles Chart, "Cry" debuted at its peak position of number twenty-five on December 22, 2001.
+The single remained on the country's chart for four consecutive weeks through January 2002.
+On the French Singles Chart, the track debuted at number thirty-seven on December 12, and peaked at number thirty in the succeeding week.
+On the Australian Singles Chart, the song charted for one week on December 12 at its peak position of forty-three.
+"Cry" did not chart on Belgian Ultratip Singles Chart, but did chart on the Belgian Wallonia music chart, debuting at number thirty-seven on December 15, and peaking at number thirty-one on January 12, 2002.